 We like what Joe and the team are setting out to achieve - providing an online contender to UK charity shop donating and shopping.
 After a fair fee to process the old clothes that consumers send for processing in their unique Thrift+ boxes, they split the proceeds equally between the sender and a chosen charity.

 Nice, a bit of extra cash, pick up second hand items with affordable pricing, and help out a good cause.
 And this addition to our best online thrift list deserves every success.

 The environmental impact of throwaway items that might fit the latest trends is more widely known.
 Similarly, the human cost of cheap, mass-produced items has highlighted the need for more sustainable living and fashion choices.

-Typically, new clothes that fall into the fast fashion bracket get worn less than five times.
-People snap up the next hottest trend, original prints, styles, and looks as they roll off the production lines in an overseas garment factory.
+It's no secret that people snap up the next hottest trend, original prints, styles, and looks as they roll off the production lines in an overseas garment factory.
+But, typically, new clothes that fall into the fast fashion bracket get worn less than five times.
 And often, last year's favorite can sit in the back of a wardrobe doing no one any good or gets discarded.

 Every new-to-the-owner item of clothing you buy from online thrift stores doesn’t require manufacturing, which positively impacts the environment.
-And each online thrift store purchase you make gives a second-hand clothing item a new lease of life.
+And each thrift store purchase you make gives a second-hand clothing item a new lease of life.
 Joining the sustainable fashion movement and that shift to conscious consumerism was never this easy.

 Thanks for reading 💚